solariumphp/solarium/docs/customizing-solarium.md

 1.  by allowing for partial usage, for instance only convert a query into a request object but handle the communication in your own code
 2.  by adding an event dispatcher for plugins
-3.  and also still supporting the extending of classes (Solarium doesn't use 'private' or 'final' anywhere)

 What method of customization to use depends on your case: